eiriktsarpalis/TypeShape/README.md

 TypeShape is a small F# library for practical generic programming.
 Borrows from ideas used in the FsPickler [implementation](http://mbraceproject.github.io/FsPickler/overview.html#Pickler-Generation).
-Uses a combination of active patterns and F# object expressions and minimizes the amount of reflection and unsafe code required by the user in such applications.
+Uses a combination of active patterns and F# object expressions to minimize the amount of reflection and unsafe code required by the user in such applications.

 TypeShape is not a metaprogramming library and does not emit IL at runtime;